wellcomecollection/iiif-builder/README.md

 ## Deploying :rocket:

 All services are deployed as Docker containers via Jenkins.
-There is a Dockerfile-* and Jenkinsfile-* per entrypoint.
+There is a Dockerfile-* per entrypoint and 2 parameterised jenkinsfiles.

 All environments use the same Jenkinsfile, with parameters controlled in [Jenkins](https://jenkins.dlcs.io/) (not publicly available).
-All Jenkinsfiles use [pipeline syntax](https://www.jenkins.io/doc/book/pipeline/syntax/) use the same stages:
+All Jenkinsfiles use [pipeline syntax](https://www.jenkins.io/doc/book/pipeline/syntax/).

-* "Fetch" - checkout from Git (branch controlled in Jenkins).
-* "Image" - `docker build`, tagged `:jenkins`.
-* "Tag" - `docker tag` - tagged with commit SHA1 and environment-specific tag.
-* "Push" - `docker push` - push changes to ECR.
-* "Bounce" - Update ECS service and wait until stable.
-Will fail if not stable after 10mins.

 ### Database Migrations